sakshikarande26/sakshikarande26/README.md

 ### 🌱 What do I do?

-- Junior AI Analyst at Axia
+- Junior Analyst - Data & AI at Axia
 - AI/ML Lead at Microsoft Learn Student Club (Student chapter)
 - Core Team member of National Student Data Corps (Student chapter)